foundation/foundation-sites/docs/pages/javascript.md

 All of Foundation's plugins ship as individual files, named `foundation.tabs.js`, `foundation.accordion.js`, and so on.
 These files are also combined into one big file called `foundation.js`, which allows you to get every plugin at once.

 If you're only using certain plugins, know that they all require `foundation.core.js` to be loaded *first*.
-Some plugins also require specific utility libraries that ship with Foundation&mdash;refer to a plugin's documentation to find out which plugins require what.
+Some plugins also require specific utility libraries that ship with Foundation&mdash;refer to a plugin's documentation to find out which plugins require what, and see the [JavaScript Utilities](javascript-utilities.html) page for more information.

 ```html
 <!-- Example of selectively including files -->